CrazyFlasher/domwires-as3/extensions/README.md

 * It should contain build configuration.
 * It should be added to framework global build configuration.

-Too rough?
+Too tough?
 Don't worry, you can always ask for advice and together we will try to solve all the problems and fill the gaps :)